-Our plant labels are designed to help you learn about the different plants in the garden, with a picture to help you recognise it, a few basic details, and for many, a code to scan to take you to further details on the plant in the Plants for a Future database.
+FURTHER INFO: You can find further details on our plants and other 'permaculture plants' in the Plants for a Future database.
 Plants for a Future is a charity with the aim of "researching and providing information on ecologically sustainable horticulture, as an integral part of designs involving high species diversity and permaculture principles" and is a wonderful source of information on over 7000 edible and medicinal permaculture plants.

 For more on forest gardening, read this in-depth article.

 For more on permaculture try this excellent free ebook by David Holmgren.